From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Results

 Special care should be taken in performing the train/test splitting on the initial data.
-In fact, homologous protein families are the result of natural evolution, thus they display phylogenetic correlations, i.e.~sequences from evolutionarily related species are very similar to each other.
+In fact, homologous protein families are the result of natural evolution, hence they display phylogenetic correlations, i.e.~sequences from evolutionarily related species are very similar to each other.
 Because of that, knowing the label of a given sequence would easily allow one to label the phylogenetically close ones, which can skew the metrics used in assessing the performances of the predictor (see the {\em Materials and Methods} Sec.~\ref{sec:cobalt} for a more detailed discussion).
 We then adopt the \texttt{cobalt} train/test splitting method, specifically designed in \cite{petti2022constructing} to address this issue.
-The method selects test sequences that are distant from the training set and from each other (Fig.~\ref{fig:general scheme}a), by imposing a maximum allowed fractional sequence identity \texttt{t1} between training and test sequences, and a maximum allowed sequence identity \texttt{t2} between test sequences.
-The training sets of RR is constructed so that each specificity class has the same number of samples in order to get an unbiased measure of the classification quality.
-For the other datasets, we allowed for a moderate class imbalance to maintain a good number of sequences in the dataset (cf.~Figs.~\ref{fig:class abundance SH3}, \ref{fig:class abundance PF00042} and \ref{fig:class abundance CM}).
+The method selects test sequences that are distant from the training set and from each other (Fig.~\ref{fig:general scheme}a), by imposing a maximum allowed fractional sequence identity \texttt{t1} between training and test sequences, and a maximum allowed fractional sequence identity \texttt{t2} between test sequences.
+In this work, \texttt{t2} is always set to 0.7.
+The training sets of RR are constructed so that, whenever possible, each specificity class has the same number of samples in order to get an unbiased measure of the classification quality (SI, Fig.~\ref{fig:class abundance RR}).
+For the other datasets, we allowed for a moderate class imbalance when it was not possible to increase the number of training data otherwise (cf.~SI, Figs.~\ref{fig:class abundance SH3}, \ref{fig:class abundance PF00042} and \ref{fig:class abundance CM}).